15 Best Iceland Car Rental Tips (2023)

 The other big surprise for me was the high cost of renting a car in Iceland (with extra insurance and high demand contributing to this).
 Through trying to secure a car rental from Keflavik Airport (KEF is Iceland’s international airport), I experienced what is commonly known as sticker shock.
 Judging by the many travel forum threads I later found with titles like “Rent a Car in Iceland Cheap!!!”– I knew I was not alone.

-In this post, I want to help save you money while also making sure that you have the proper insurance for your Iceland rental car.
+In this post, I want to help save you money while also making sure that you have the knowledge to choose the right type of car and the proper insurance for your Iceland adventure.
 Please read on (or use the following menu) for my best car rental Iceland tips as well as some important information on driving in Iceland.

 RENTAL CARS ICELAND – INSURANCE